Faith (Faith Evans album)

 Faith is the debut studio album by American singer Faith Evans.
-It was released by Bad Boy Records on August 29, 1995 in the United States.
-A collaboration with the label's main producers The Hitmen, including members Sean "Puff Daddy" Combs and Chucky Thompson, as well as Mark Ledford, Herb Middleton, and Jean-Claude Olivier, among others.
+It was released by Bad Boy Records on August 29, 1995, in the United States.
+A collaboration with the label's main producers the Hitmen, including members Sean "Puff Daddy" Combs and Chucky Thompson, as well as Mark Ledford, Herb Middleton, and Jean-Claude Olivier, among others.

-The album, which spawned the gold-certified hits "You Used to Love Me" and "Soon as I Get Home", was certified Platinum by the RIAA in March 1996.
-Faith contains a cover of the Rose Royce's single "Love Don't Live Here Anymore" which featured an appearance from Mary J. Blige on the album's original pressings.
+The album, which spawned the gold-certified hits "You Used to Love Me" and "Soon as I Get Home," was certified Platinum by the RIAA in March 1996.
+Faith contains a cover of Rose Royce's single "Love Don't Live Here Anymore" which featured an appearance from Mary J. Blige on the album's original pressings.

 Production

-Newly contracted to Bad Boy Records, Evans was consulted by executive producer Combs to contribute backing vocals and writing skills to Mary J. Blige's My Life (1994) and Usher's self-titled debut album (1994) prior to starting work on her debut record album Faith.
-Producer Chucky Thompson- who helmed most of the album- recalls meeting Evans for the first time by her doing vocal production work on Usher's album.
+Newly contracted to Bad Boy Records, Evans was consulted by executive producer Combs to contribute backing vocals and writing skills to Mary J. Blige's My Life (1994) and Usher's self-titled debut album (1994) before starting work on her debut record album Faith.
+Producer Chucky Thompson - who helmed most of the album - recalls meeting Evans for the first time by her doing vocal production work on Usher's album.
 Though she initially was a protégé of Al B. Sure!'s, she eventually signed to Bad Boy and insisted on Thompson producing her entire album after hearing him playing music on the piano in the studio.
-Thompson said Evans' first single "You Used To Love Me" was originally planned for her labelmates Total, but Evans wrote to the track after hearing the music and it was the first song finished for her album.
+Thompson said Evans' first single "You Used To Love Me" was originally planned for her labelmates Total, but Evans wrote the track after hearing the music and it was the first song finished for her album.
 The second single "Soon As I Get Home" was done to pass the time at the studio because Thompson had a flight to catch later that day.
 As he was about to leave, he received a call from Combs insisting he record the music Evans heard him play before he got on the plane.
-Evans later left a message on Thompson's answering machine- which was the song she wrote and recorded.
-Thompson said the song was finished and he didn't add any other touches to it.
+Evans later left a message on Thompson's answering machine - which was the song she wrote and recorded.
+Thompson said the song was finished and he didn't add any other touches.